suryadipnag/openstack-vim-driver/docs/user-guide/deployment-locations.md

 # Deployment Locations

 A deployment location must be provided to an infrastructure request to indicate the Openstack environment to be used.
-The deployment location will be managed by Brent (Resource Manager) but must have particular properties to be successfully used by this driver.
+The deployment location will be managed by the Stratoss&trade; Lifecycle Manager and Brent but must have particular properties to be successfully used by this driver.

 # Properties